OWASP/www-chapter-minneapolis-st-paul/tab_meetings.md

 # Meetings

 The OWASP-MSP chapter meets at least quarterly.
 Please see our [Meetup page](https://www.meetup.com/OWASP-MSP-Meetup) for the latest information.
+Chapter meetings are open to all!

 ## Call for talks